CloudPouch/CloudPouch.dev/README.md

 * `organizations:ListAccounts` used to resolve names of your accounts in the AWS Organizations.
 Used only when you have paying account.

 #### Insights privileges
 Insights check your resources in the AWS cloud and provide useful information for cost optimization.
-They can detect *waste*, for example unattached EBS drives or wrongly configured resources such us over-provisioned DynamoDB tables.
+They can detect *waste*, for example unattached EBS drives or wrongly configured resources such as over-provisioned DynamoDB tables.

 * EC2 - Other insights use following privileges:
     * `ec2:Describe*`